Linghao-Jin/canmt-challenges/README.md

 ```

 ### Evaluation
-Evaluate all trained models for lg. pair *zh->en* with commonly used NMT metrics as BLEU, COMET and BlonDe, you can run the following script
+To evaluate all trained models with the lg. pair *zh->en* on BLEU, COMET and BlonDe, you can run the following script
 ```bash
 cd sh/zh-en
 chmod +x generate_all.sh